I should love my dentist! Shouldn’t I?

 General dentistry has changed a lot over the years and Drs.
 Jensen and Moore go to many, many hours of continuing education each year to stay on the cutting edge of comfortable, beautiful dental care.
 It used to be that a visit to the dentist was associated with pain.
 Both the pain you felt from your tooth problem then the pain you felt as you sat in the dental chair with a mouthful of dental equipment while your doctor treated the issue.
 Then years later the pain changed to verbal as you received lectures from your hygienist or dentist because you may not have been as dutiful as you could have with your home care to avoid a dental infection.

 Great news regarding these issues!
 Dentists have come to realize that if the experience in the dental office was painful or you were made to feel guilty when you visited you may not return or you may put off returning.
 Your dentist is working hard to provide a great dental patient experience.
 At Smile Design this means no discomfort during treatment and education vs. lecturing.
 Having a patient enter who is happy and not fearful is much more enjoyable for Dr. Jensen and Dr. Moore as well as yourself.
 Providing an environment where you can enjoy, or dare I say, love, coming to the dentist provides a much more enjoyable experience for your dentist as well as yourself.
 Win-win!

 7) Because we work hard to make it rewarding to go to the dentist

 Getting back to the great dental patient experience dentists realize that many of us formed our opinion about our dentist and dental office in our childhood.
+Some people have expereinced unnecessary dental anxiety for years.
 What you witness now in a dental office is children running down the hall to see their dentist and hygienist vs. crying and being dragged in the door by a parent.
 Why is this?
 Well, children do not associate the dentist with pain.

 Our Dentists Can Help You Love Your Smile Again